anton-exe/Sky-Music-NS/README.md

 Then open the .user.js file in this repository in your browser to add it to ViolentMonkey (Link: https://github.com/Marianbc/Sky-Music-PS4/raw/main/SkyPS4MusicConverter.user.js).
 Additionally, you could copy the code over into violentmonkey by creating a new script.

-Find hundreds of songs at https://sky-music.github.io/index.html Additionally, find songs I transcribed for sky and video tutorials on my Youtube Channel at https://www.youtube.com/channel/UCrR4wv42GMSjrbRCnwa56Sg
+Find hundreds of songs at https://sky-music.github.io/index.html Additionally, find songs the fork source's creator transcribed for sky and video tutorials on their Youtube Channel at https://www.youtube.com/channel/UCrR4wv42GMSjrbRCnwa56Sg